Ajit (given name)

-Ajit, variously spelled Ajith, Agith, or Ajeet (अजित ') is a common male given name.
+Ajit, variously spelled Ajith, Agith, or Ajeet (') is a common male given name.
 It is used in its various forms throughout India and also in Nepal, Bangladesh and Sri Lanka.
 A related name is Ajay.

 Etymology

 The name is derived from Sanskrit, where its primary meaning is "invincible", "irresistible", "unsurpassed".
 The literal meaning is "unconquered", from the prefix a- "not", and jita "conquered".
 It has variously been used to refer to a number of ideological figures, including Shiva and Vishnu in Hinduism, Maitreya in Buddhism and the second of the Arhats in Jainism among others.